Helixform/AppPrivacyPolicy/README.md

 # Privacy Policy

-This **SERVICE** is provided by IcyStudio at no cost and is intended for use as is.
+This **SERVICE** is provided by Helixform at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.